Lulach: Depictions in fiction

+Lulach is a protagonist in Joel H. Morris's historical novel All Our Yesterdays: A Novel of Lady Macbeth, published by Putnam Books in 2024, where he is referred to as "the Boy."
+A prequel to the play, the novel interweaves the historical Lady Macbeth and her son with the characters depicted in Shakespeare's tragedy.

 Lulach is an important secondary character in Dorothy Dunnett's historical novel King Hereafter, where he is portrayed as a seer.
 In the novel, Dunnett used Lulach as a mouthpiece for researched information about the real Macbeth.

 Lulach is also one of the protagonists in Jackie French's children's novel Macbeth and Son and in Susan Fraser King's novel Lady MacBeth.

 Lulach is also a character in David Greig's play Dunsinane where he is hunted by the English soldiers as a threat to peace in Malcolm's Scotland.

+Lulach McPritchett in Modern Family is a Scottish warrior and ancestor of Jay Pritchett.

+Lulach — misnamed Luach — appears in the animated series Gargoyles (TV series) as Macbeth and Gruoch's son, and, briefly, King of Scotland.

+Lulach appears in a 2024 adaptation of Shakespeare's play called Gruoch and Macbeth: A Screenplay by Graham J. Howard.

+Lulach appears in Val McDermid's Queen Macbeth.

+He is apparently referenced by Lady Macbeth (his mother's counterpart in the play Macbeth), in Act I Scene VII, where she says she has "given suck, and know / How tender 'tis to love the babe that milks me", in what would be a historical reference to Lulach.